Chris Mahony

 Chris Mahony is a lawyer and a political scientist.

-He is co-founder and CEO of Peloria, a public benefit company that uses social science-informed data science methods to forecast, explain, and advise on change in social phenomena.
-He is also a consultant to multiple World Bank practices, including Finance, Competitiveness, and Innovation; Social Sustainability and Inclusion; Macroeconomics, Trade and Investment; and Poverty and Equity, advising on the utility for development policy and operations of emergent data sources and methods.
+He is co-founder and CEO of Peloria, which uses social science-informed data science to forecast, explain, and advise on change in social phenomena.
+He also works with multiple World Bank practices, advising on the utility for development policy and operations of emerging data sources and methods.

-During his 20-year career, he has worked in the World Bank's Finance Competitiveness and Innovation Global Practice on social risk finance, developing the world's first human displacement risk financing mechanism.
-He also evaluated country engagement strategy, development policy operations practice, and governance projects in the Independent Evaluation Group and worked on criminal justice and citizen security policy in the Governance Global Practice.
+He previously worked in the World Bank's Finance Competitiveness and Innovation Global Practice on social risk finance.
+He also evaluated policy and operations in the Independent Evaluation Group and worked on criminal justice and citizen security policy in the Governance Global Practice.

 Dr. Mahony also worked for the United Nations Development Programme (UNDP) on Strategic Policy and Rule of Law, including as Global Focal Point on Transitional Justice and as faculty and founding Deputy Director of the New Zealand Centre for Human Rights at Auckland University Law School.
 He has taught Law and International Relations at Peking University, Oxford University, and Auckland University.
 In 2008, he directed the design of Sierra Leone’s domestic witness protection program.